headline-design/algorand-restricted-checkout/README.md

 There is some level of responsiveness built-in to the app to test how it works with the Pipeline UI library (see the Homepage).

+## Pipeline UI components used

+- Flex, Box, Text - used nearly everywhere as they are base components to build from
+- Card, Image, Heading, Pill - used for the "items" presentation
+- Loader - used to show loading icon when user logs into the wallet
+- ToastMessage - used to notify user about successes and failures when establishing wallet connection
+- AlgoSendButton - used to transfer funds from the user account to the account configured in application
+- Button - used to navigate across application pages and to trigger actions

+## Pipeline UI functions used

+- connect - initializes wallet connection
+- balance - checking wallet balance

 ## LICENSE

 [MIT](./LICENSE)